rickb777/timestamp/README.md

 ## Examples

+    timestamp
     timestamp -precision sec -base 10

-prints the number of seconds since the Unix Epoch, which is the same result as given by
+both print the number of seconds since the Unix Epoch, which is the same result as given by

     date '%+s'

-The default

-    timestamp

-will print the number of seconds since the Epoch in base-10.
 A more compact timestamp will be produced by

     timestamp -precision min -base 36

-which is ideal for asset tagging if the assets are released no more often than once per minute.
+which specifies minutes precision and is ideal for asset tagging if the assets are released no more often than once per minute.
 You might even prefer once per hour or per day.

 Instead of the 1st Jan 1970 Epoch, a different inception point can be specified, so